darokun/R-sessions/_posts/core-samples/2015-11-02-RStudio session.md

 * `setwd()` is the 'set working directory' function,

-* `msc15xx` is your personal msc number (write `phd15xx` if you're a PhD-CIH student, and replace the last two x's by your own number),
+* `msc15xx` is your personal msc number (write `phd15xx` if you're a PhD-CIH student, and replace the last two x's with your own number),

 * and `rest_of_your_path` refers to all the folders and subfolders that you have before getting to the one where your data are located at.